Museum of Vuk and Dositej: Architecture

 Built in 1739, the structure is one of eight oldest preserved residential buildings in Belgrade today; it is fashioned after a typical Turkish town house in Belgrade.
 It is an important cultural historic monument of Belgrade and Southeastern Europe.
 The building consists of two floors and an attic.
-The museum’s wooden floor construction was repaired in 2010.
+The museum's wooden floor construction was repaired in 2010.

 Interior and contents

 The upper floor of the building is dedicated to Vuk Stefanović Karadžić.
-The museum has been compiled by his daughter Mina Vukomanović.
+Vuk's collection was established in the late 19th century, when his daughter Mina Karadžić-Vukomanović donated his legacy to the kingdom of Serbia.
 Exhibits include objects that belonged to the writer (travel bags, glasses, stilt, rod, holster, smoking accessories), various documents transferred from the Serbian Academy of Sciences and Arts (diplomas, business cards, bills, vouchers), portraits, correspondence and a number of books from his personal library, including a copy of John Bowring's English translation of Vuk Karadžić's poetry from 1827.

 The ground floor is devoted to Dositej Obradović.
 The museum's library, some of his belongings and a large number of manuscripts are stored there.
 Exhibits include a copy of the plaque that commemorates Obradović's 1784 residency in London at St. Clement's Court EC4.
 Unfortunately, very few of his personal items are preserved, because they were destroyed in the 1813 bombing of Belgrade.